 Before heading home, we popped into the GPO and bought a commemorative O’Donovan Rossa stamp.

-If we had known, we probably would have gone to this one as it was more interactive but it was nice to see President Higgins at the first commemoration service and hear Padraig Pearse’s famous speech and the booklet was very interesting.
+If we had known, we probably would have gone to this one as it was more interactive but it was nice to see President Higgins at the first commemoration service and hear Padraig Pearse’s famous speech in the same spot as one hundred years ago.